 - a.
-A School must recommend to NZQA a suitable person to act as the School's Examination Centre Manager (ECM) by the first day of term 3,2019. - b.
+A School must recommend to NZQA a suitable person to act as the school's Examination Centre Manager (ECM) by 30 June, 2021 - b.
 NZQA will appoint the ECM where satisfied the person is suitable and may withdraw the appointment where NZQA considers the person is no longer suitable. - c.
-The ECM must: - comply with the NZQA Code of Conduct; and - ensure that all instructions issued by NZQA for the control of the examination ii. centre are carried out; and - appoint and train supervisors for the examination centre in accordance with the iii. supervisor schedule issued by NZQA. - d.
+The ECM must: - i. comply with the NZQA Code of Conduct; and - ii. ensure that all instructions issued by NZQA for the control of the examination centre are carried out; and - iii. appoint and train supervisors for the examination centre in accordance with the supervisor schedule issued by NZQA. - d.
 Supervision must be such that Candidates at each examination centre comply with the instructions of NZQA, the ECM and supervisors. - e.
 The Principal's Nominee must ensure that suitable accommodation and equipment are available for each examination, and provide support, as appropriate, for the ECM. - f.
 The School must review the ECM's performance annually.